Ex-convict charged with murdering elderly Watertown woman in August

 At a subsequent hearing in County Court, Melendez's attorney requested that an unspecified amount of bail be set to cover all known charges, with prosecutors asking that $50,000 bail be set, noting to Judge David A. Renzi that Melendez has six prior felony convictions and two parole violations on his record.
 Judge Renzi responded by setting bail at $100,000, double what prosecutors requested.

 Melendez has twice served time in state prison.
-He was sentenced from County Court in October 2015 to 1 1/2 to 3 years in prison after pleading guilty in September 2015 to first-degree criminal contempt and admitting violating probation.
+He was sentenced in Jefferson County Court in October 2015 to 1 1/2 to 3 years in prison after pleading guilty in September 2015 to first-degree criminal contempt and admitting to violating probation.

 He was charged Sept.
 14, 2014, with violating an order of protection held by Tasha A. Vincent by grabbing her by the hair and attempting to drag her to the ground.
 At the time he was serving three years' probation imposed in County Court in August 2014 after a third-degree assault conviction.
 He violated supervision by being charged with the new crime.
 He was sentenced in 2015 as a second-felony offender, having been convicted of third-degree attempted burglary in September 2010 in Nassau County.